HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 - Most often, in DTI prediction, the networks take a pair of compound and proteins as the input.
 - You should choose the representation you find appropriate for compounds and proteins.
 I reviewed some of them, but there are other representations.
 - Based on the representation you chose, you should consider suitable neural network architecture to handle the input.
-As a rule of thumb, you can use RNNs based architectures (GRU, LSTM, ...) and transformers in case of text-based representation for inputs and Convolutional neural networks in case of image or 3D structure.
+As a rule of thumb, you can use RNNs based architectures (GRU, LSTM, ...) and transformers in case of text-based representation for inputs, and Convolutional neural networks in case of image or 3D structure.
 - The problem can be considered as the binary classification (whether a compound bind to the target) or regression (prediction the strength of affinity between compound and proteins).

 So, that's it for DTI prediction.
 At first, maybe it seems a difficult and challenging task, but the papers I have read are using very simple techniques